 The Board reviews all relationships and transactions with the Company in which our directors or executive officers or their immediate family members are participants to determine whether such persons have a direct or indirect material interest.
 The Board is primarily responsible for the development and implementation of processes and controls to obtain information from the directors and executive officers with respect to related party transactions and for then determining, based on the facts and circumstances, whether the Company or a related person has a direct or indirect material interest in the transaction.
 In addition, the Audit Committee reviews and approves or ratifies any related party transaction that is required to be disclosed pursuant to SEC or Nasdaq rules.
-In the course of its review and approval or ratification of a related party transaction, the Audit Committee considers: (i) the nature of the related person's interest in the transaction, (ii) the material terms of the transaction, including, without limitation, the amount and type of transaction, (iii) the importance of the transaction to the related person, (iv) the importance of the transaction to the Company, (v) whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the Company, and (vi) any other matters the Audit Committee deems appropriate.
+In the course of its review and approval or ratification of a related party transaction, the Audit Committee considers: (i) the nature of the related person's interest in the transaction, (ii) the material terms of the transaction, including, without limitation, the amount and type of transaction would impair the judgment of a director or executive officer to act in the best interest of the Company, (v) whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the Company, and (vi) any other matters the Audit Committee deems appropriate.
 Any member of the Board who is a related person with respect to a transaction under review may not participate in the deliberations or vote respecting approval or ratification of the transaction.
 (See, Related Party Transactions.)